Analysis and Stabilization of AC Line Synchronized Timing System for SuperKEKB: Timing system failures

 \subsection{Simulation of Sequence Shift}

-To figure out the relation between the AC50 fluctuation and race condition, a simulation was performed according to the sequence shift algorithm.
-We simulated the process of a sequence shift by simply assuming a fixed AC50 drift value.
-The initial AC50 arrival timing is 10 ms, and the sequence length is 16 pulses.
-After several times of sequence shifting, the AC50 arrival timing is examined and the time required to enter the race condition is recorded.
-The reference value for the simulation is defined as \textbf{9.5 ms}, and Fig.~\ref{fig:ac_drift_simulation_16_18} shows that the sequence shift algorithm is only able to handle the AC50 fluctuation degree of less than 50 $\mu$s (or -40 $\mu$s) under 16/18-pulse sequence shift.
+To figure out the relation between the $\Delta_{AC}$ and race condition, a simulation was performed according to the sequence shift algorithm.
+We simulated the process of the sequence shift by simply assuming a fixed $\Delta_{AC}$.
+The fastest timing for the AC50 arrival timing to enter the race condition is examined and recorded.
+For example, if $\Delta_{AC}$ is 0, meaning that the AC line frequency is ideal 50 Hz, the sequence shift algorithm selects the sequence type in a fixed order and the race condition never happens.

+Figure~\ref{fig:ac_drift_simulation_16_18} shows the simulation result of 16/18-pulse sequence shift.
+The vertical axis represents the shortest time it takes to enter the race condition under a certain AC50 drift value.
+The initial AC50 arrival timing is 10 ms, and $T_{ref}$ is 9.85 ms. If $|\Delta_{AC}| <= 40\mu$s, the 16/18-pulse sequence shift can always compensate for the AC50 drift, and race conditions will not happen.
+While $\Delta_{AC}$ is $\sim$45 $\mu$s, the timing system goes into race condition after $\sim$130 s.
+If $\Delta_{AC}$ becomes larger, e.g., 60 $\mu$s, the timing for race condition only requires $\sim$0.6 s.
+Note that the figure is asymmetric because both the sequence shift value (2.5 and 2.8 ms) and boundary for race conditions (4.5 and 15 ms) are different.

-Similarly, the tolerance of the AC50 fluctuation for the 8/9-pulse sequence is simulated in Fig.~\ref{fig:ac_drift_simulation_8_9}.
-The tolerance is enlarged to approximately 120 $\mu$s as the AC50 adjustment opportunity becomes twice larger.
-However, the timing system is still at risk when AC50 continuously drifts in approximately 50$\pm$0.4 Hz (i.e., 160 $\mu$s).
+Similarly, the tolerance of the AC50 drift for the 8/9-pulse sequence is simulated in Fig.~\ref{fig:ac_drift_simulation_8_9}.
+The tolerance is enlarged to approximately 120 $\mu$s as the compensation opportunity for AC50 drift becomes twice larger.